twooster/holz/README.md

-# Holz, the Standard Logger
+# Holz, a fast, minimal TypeScript logger

 Holz is a logging library for those situations where you want fast, simple, and extensible.